 CitationMcGuire, Randall H. & Woodsong, Cynthia (1992).
 Binghamton: The Secrets of a Backwater.
-In Creating and Transforming Households: The Constraints of the World-Economy.
 Cambridge, England: Cambridge University Press.

 AbstractThis book examines the intimate link between the micro-structures of households and the structures of the world-economy at a global level.
 It seeks to explain differences in wage levels for work of comparable productivity by examining the different structures of households as "income-pooling units."
 The authors argue that the boundaries and sources of income of households are molded by the changing patterns of the world-economy, but are also modes of defense against its pressures.
 Empirical data is drawn from eight local regions in three different zones: the United States, Mexico and southern Africa.

 Reference TypeBook Section

 Author(s)McGuire, Randall H.